 (30 credit hour minimum)

-The Master of Arts in Creative Writing is a 30-credit, low-residency program in seven tracks, each of which will appear on the M.A. diploma: fiction / poetry / screenwriting / playwriting / creative nonfiction / publishing / documentary film.
-(48 credit hour minimum)
+The Master of Arts in Creative Writing is a 30-credit, low-residency program in seven tracks, one of which will appear on the graduate's M.A. diploma: fiction / poetry / screenwriting / playwriting / creative nonfiction / publishing / spoken word.

 All graduate creative writing programs include two components, Residencies and Project Semesters — which are outlined below.
 Specific credit requirements for the degree and certificate follow this discussion.

-- Residencies are eight-day-long on-campus courses that are usually-team taught and include required and faculty lectures, readings, performances, class discussions, and panel discussions as well as student readings.
+- Residencies are week-long on-campus courses that include workshops, faculty lectures, readings, performances, class discussions, and panel discussions as well as student readings.
 This is a time to plan project work and meet with instructors and the program director.
-The following courses are residencies: CW 501R, CW 510R, CW 516R, and the capstone, CW 525R.
+The following courses are residencies: CW-501R, CW-510R, CW-516R, and the capstone, CW-525R.
 Minimum required: 4, including capstone.
-The M.F.A. requires one additional residency - CW 616R.
+The M.F.A. requires one additional residency - CW-616R - and one two-day workshop CW-650.
 Residencies are held the first full week of January and the third week of June each year.